zrisingz-crypto/AV2/ParaKit/README.md

 After making necessary modifications to the AVM for data collection, ParaKit has the following two requirements to be able to run training:

-1. a binary `aomdec`*, compiled from a version of AVM for data collection, and
+1. a binary `avmdec`*, compiled from a version of AVM for data collection, and
-2. compatible AVM bitstreams, from which the data will be collected using `aomdec`.
+2. compatible AVM bitstreams, from which the data will be collected using `avmdec`.

-*Note: `aomdec` needs to be compiled on the same platform that the developer will run ParaKit.
+*Note: `avmdec` needs to be compiled on the same platform that the developer will run ParaKit.

 ---